Teacher allegedly shot by 6-year-old can't forget the look on student's face, she tells NBC in first interview since the shooting - KTVZ

 The school district told CNN previously that it could not comment on whether Newton or anyone else was made aware of a potential gun on campus because that is part of an ongoing investigation.

+“But I am following very closely the Newport News prosecutor to see what they do in this case and who they do charge, ultimately, if they do charge anybody.”

+“My job is to hold those accountable that I can hold accountable,” Toscano said, “and I’m going to do that.
+Abby’s going to have to deal with this her entire life, both physically, emotionally.”

-Zwerner could not get into details about what occurred prior to the shooting due to the potential litigation, NBC reported.
+Indeed, Zwerner — who NBC reported could not get into details about what occurred prior to the shooting due to the potential litigation — is dealing not only with physical injuries, but emotional ones, too.

+“I’m not sure when the shock will ever go away, because of just how surreal it was and you know, the vivid memories that I have of that day,” she said.
+“I think about it daily.
+Sometimes I have nightmares.”

 The-CNN-Wire